reshmabidikar/reshmabidikar.github.io/2019/08/spring-exceptionhandler-annotation-explained.md

 ## Introduction

 You can specify the @ExceptionHandler annotation on a method in a controller class and mark the method as an exception handling method.
 Along with the annotation you need to specify the exceptions that the method handles.
 So when an exception of the specified type occurs, Spring uses the exception handler method to handle the exception.
 Within the exception handler method, you can specify any exception handling code like returning an error code or redirecting to an error page, etc.

-\[table id=27 /\]

 The following code sample demonstrates this: